 Before a Service Provider can create a CSR as part of the ACME request to the STI-CA, it shall get a valid and up-to-date Service Provider Code signed token.
 This token is used for two things.

-First it is used as a way to authenticate the Service Provider to the STI-CA as part of the authorization process defined in ACME and below as part of the Application for a STI Certificate in section 6.3.6.
+First, it is used as a way to authenticate the Service Provider to the STI-CA as part of the authorization process defined in ACME and below as part of the Application for a STI Certificate in section 6.3.6.

 Second, the Service Provider Code signed token is used as part of the CSR certificate request so that the token is included in the STI certificate and can be validated by the STI-VS receiving a call with a signed Identity header field as defined in the SHAKEN SIP profile.